 Instagram is dedicating to one thing: connecting visually with other people.
 Members of the Facebook-owned photo-sharing service shoot, edit, follow and comment on the photos and videos of everyone from friends and family to celebs and public figures.
+It's even got a Stories mode, where you can share photos and video that disappear after 24 hours.
 No what you use Instagram for, there plenty of ways to tweak and personalize your own visual sharing experience.

 If you don't want to bombard your followers with too many pictures of one particular occasion, you can share multiple images or videos in a single post.
 You can choose up to 10 photos or videos per post, and can apply the same or different filters for each image.
 All of the photos and videos you post this way will have to be square, not in portrait or landscape orientations, however.

 With more than 250 million daily users, Instagram Stories -- which was first seen as a lazy Snapchatclone -- is the place to share the little moments that are too silly for permanently posting to the timeline.
 Instagram Stories is now even more popular than the service that seemingly inspired it, as Snapchat's reporting 173 million daily active users, and Instagram's users spend more time per day in the app (32 minutes vs "more than 30 minutes").

 To use stories, tap the camera icon at the upper left or swipe right from the home page, and start constructing your narrative with one or more images.
 A ring around your profile picture, which appears in the top row of your followers’ feeds, alerts them that a Story is available to view.
 Stories do not appear in your photo grid.